My Main Page with Links to My Other

 critiques of consumerism that held ordinary Americans in contempt, yet this

-therefore okay to cater to “needs” (meaning self-indulgence) because at least
+therefore okay to cater to “needs” (meaning destructive self-indulgence) because at least it prevents despair and tribalism—or so the experts allege such prevention exists.

-The author seems to recommend little
+Cross seems to recommend little

-more than some minor restrictions on where and when people can sell, advertise
+more than some minor restrictions on where and when people can sell, advertise,

-absolutists.
+activists.
 Does it really matter whether someone who plays video games for

-a tiny segment of the market from R-rated to PG-13 does not accomplish much
+a tiny segment of the market from R-rated to PG-13 does not accomplish much.

 Consumer excesses should be dealt with

 afford to waste time on classroom television.
-Those who massively consume

-Some of the critics were unpopular,
+Some consumerist critics were unpopular,

 but they were also right.